The Ultimate Hashbrown Casserole

 - Add onion and bell pepper, cooking until soft, about 3-5 minutes.
 Remove to large mixing bowl with potato mixture, along with the green chiles.

 - To same skillet, add butter and melt.
 Once melted, add flour and whisk to combine, cooking 1 minute.
 Slowly pour in milk and chicken stock, whisking as you pour.
-Bring to a boil, then reduce heat to MED-LOW and simmer, stirring often, until thickened and mixture coats the back of a spoon, about 5-10 minutes.
+Bring to a boil, then reduce heat to MED-LOW and simmer, stirring often, until thickened to the consistency of a slightly thinned out condensed soup, about 5-10 minutes.